Accommodations Autism Sensory Processing Disorder

 These foam earplugs are supremely comfy, easy to fit in the ear, don’t fall out, and don’t poke me.
 They help me block out anything less than a full-on crying child, and let me tell you, they saved my sanity.

-Also, they are super affordable, and it’s nice to always have extra pairs around to offer to friends when they’re visiting (post-pandemic, that is).
+Also, they are super affordable, and it’s nice to always have extra pairs around to offer to friends when they’re visiting.
+(And you don’t have to worry as much about losing them while you’re traveling, either!)

 Buy Mack’s Earplugs on Amazon